brombal/stylix-docs/markdown/custom-props.md

 Stylix is built on a plugin system, and you could add custom props by creating a custom plugin.
 But because this is such a common use-case, Stylix provides `customProps`, a convenience function (a plugin factory, to be specific) that makes it easier to extend Stylix with custom props.

 With the `customProps` function, you can create various kinds of custom props.
 It accepts an object containing new prop names as keys, and their associated style values (depending on the type of custom prop).
+The resulting value is a plugin you can add to your `<StylixProvider>` element's `plugins` array.

 For example: